-Mrs. Belinda Karahalios,

-MPP Cambridge

-498 Eagle Street North

-Cambridge, Ontario N3H 1C2 January 8, 2019
+January 18, 2019

-Dear Mrs. Belinda Karahalios,

 Re: Bill 66, Restoring Ontario’s Competitiveness Act

 I am writing you today on behalf of the 46 members of the Cambridge Club of the Canadian Federation of University Women (CFUW).
 The purpose of CFUW is to promote understanding and friendship among university women and to work for the advancement of education, art, science, literature and social reform.
 As volunteers, public servants, artists, musicians and professionals in many fields and in all stages of life, we are committed to bringing positive change in areas including education, the environment and health.